derlio/golang-study/en/The Laws of Reflection.md

 (We don't need a type assertion here because it's known statically that w satisfies the empty interface.
 In the example where we moved a value from a Reader to a Writer, we needed to be explicit and use a type assertion because `Writer`'s methods are not a subset of `Reader`'s.)

-One important detail is that the pair inside an interface always has the form (value, concrete type) and cannot have the form (value, interface type).
+One important detail is that the pair inside an interface always has the form **(value, concrete type)** and cannot have the form (value, interface type).
 Interfaces do not hold interface values.

 Now we're ready to reflect.

 ### The first law of reflection
 #### 1. Reflection goes from interface value to reflection object

 At the basic level, reflection is just a mechanism to examine the type and value pair stored inside an interface variable.
 To get started, there are two types we need to know about in [package reflect](http://golang.org/pkg/reflect/): [Type](http://golang.org/pkg/reflect/#Type) and [Value](http://golang.org/pkg/reflect/#Value).
-Those two types give access to the contents of an interface variable, and two simple functions, called reflect.TypeOf and reflect.ValueOf, retrieve reflect.Type and reflect.Value pieces out of an interface value.
-(Also, from the reflect.Value it's easy to get to the reflect.Type, but let's keep the Value and Type concepts separate for now.)
+Those two types give access to the contents of an interface variable, and two simple functions, called `reflect.TypeOf` and `reflect.ValueOf`, retrieve `reflect.Type` and `reflect.Value` pieces out of an interface value.
+(Also, from the `reflect.Value` it's easy to get to the `reflect.Type`, but let's keep the Value and Type concepts separate for now.)

 Let's start with TypeOf:
 ```